 The City Clerk’s office can also mail, fax, and email these forms, just call (414) 329-5219.
 Forms filed with our office must be originals.

 Certain exceptions to the 48 hour notice of intent deadline will apply in some cases:

-First, objectors who file after the 48 hour notice deadline, but within the first two hours of the Board of Review’s first session on Wednesday June 10, 2020 between 8:30 a.m. and 10:30 a.m., have an opportunity to be heard before the Board.
+First, objectors who file after the 48 hour notice deadline, but within the first two hours of the Board of Review’s meeting on Wednesday July 13, 2020 between 8:30 a.m. and 10:30 a.m., have an opportunity to be heard before the Board.
 The Board of Review is able to grant a waiver of the 48 hour notice requirement, but the objector is also required to show good cause for failure to meet the 48 hour notice requirement and explain such within their Notice of Intent paperwork for review and decision by the Board.

 Finally, objectors who miss the deadlines explained above may still have an opportunity to be heard before the Board, and may file an objection form up to the end of the last day that the Board of Review is in session.
 Check with the City Clerk’s office for the date.
 No additional objection forms can be filed after that deadline.
 Objectors who file in this manner are required to provide and explain on their paperwork evidence of extraordinary circumstances, per state law, to be reviewed and decided by the Board.

 Objectors are encouraged to review the 2020 Guide for Property Owners written by the Wisconsin Department of Revenue.

 All Board of Review forms are available on the Wisconsin Department of Revenue’s website by choosing Governments, Board of Review, and then searching Common Forms.
 Some of the forms online are fillable.
 We have provided links to some of the commonly used forms below: